 The call on every woman in leadership is to inspire young women to achieve their dreams.
 In doing so, gender equality becomes a self-fulfilling prophecy, says Retail Capital Chief Operations Officer (COO) Thea Olivier.

-Olivier, a business leader who heads up the operations at the vibrant fintech-based alternative lender to small and medium-sized enterprises (SMEs), says that over the past year, especially in the face of a global pandemic, women have excelled and proved to be highly resilient and competent businesspeople.
+Olivier, a business leader who heads up the operations at the vibrant fintech-based alternative lender to small and medium-sized enterprises (SMEs and SMMEs), says that over the past year, especially in the face of a global pandemic, women have excelled and proved to be highly resilient and competent business people.
 Investing in women in leadership should form part of every business strategy.

 “We disburse funds to a wide range of SMEs across a broad range of industries.
 These are companies using access to capital to drive digitisation or take advantage of new market opportunities.
 The gender split of those we serve is almost equal, with 47% of all funding going to female-led businesses,” says Olivier.